Belief in higher forces who take an active interest in the affairs of humanity is the historical rule. What we have today is the exception.

 In some recent cases people have reported missing items, and claimed that they are missing because the stalkers have stolen them.
 I suppose that even signs of break-ins may have been reported, though I can’t confidently recall reports of those.
 It would be interesting to know whether much older reports exist of allegedly paranoid people reporting missing items.

-I think it likely that in most cases TI’s have misplaced or thrown away (or been subtly controlled to misplace or throw away) those items themselves and the entity has suppressed their memory of it.
+I think it likely that in most cases TI’s have misplaced or thrown away (or been subtly controlled or flat-out “possessed” to misplace or throw away) those items themselves and the entity has suppressed their memory of it (possession may not even leave behind any memory of the time during which one is possessed).

 (Old idea, which I now think involves nothing more than hallucination, induced or otherwise: I know this will sound far-fetched to most people, but materialisation and de-materialisation of an object are widely believed psychic abilities and phenomena in certain circles.
 There seem to be some reliable reports of such phenomena, e.g. by Daskalos in the book, The Magus of Strovolos, written by sociology professor Kyriacos Markides.
 My point is, the entity that is central to my theory may be capable of causing the disappearance of items.
 It could certainly organise the synchronicity of a break-in where only something useless was ultimately stolen.)